dandi/handbook/docs/13_upload.md

     1. License
 1. The dataset identifier will be created; we will call this `<dataset_id>`.

-## Standardize data
+## Standardize your dataset

-The data within Dandisets should be standardized with the NWB, NWB + BIDS, or BIDS data standards.
+The data within Dandisets should be standardized to the NWB, and/or BIDS data standards.
+Standardize with NWB files (and optionally with the BIDS standard), if your dataset includes electrophysiology, optical physiology, tracking, or stimlus data.
+Standardize with the BIDS standard, if your dataset includes MRI or microscopy data.
 Below are instructions on how to organize your data into these standards, and create your Dandiset.

 1. NWB dataset or BIDS dataset with NWB files